Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Rachel is a professional actor who trained at Webber Douglas Drama School and has lived in Surrey with her family for over 15 years.
 She's appeared in the West End, worked with Sir Peter Hall, recorded over 80 audio books and has had two stints on the BBC Radio Rep company.

 TV includes East Enders, Casualty, Call the Midwife and she will be in the next season of The Crown.
-A Nags Tale is Rachel’s first radio play for Upstage.
+A Nags Tale was Rachel’s first radio play for Upstage.

 Matthew Baylis